ablorp/ablorp.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-A high school student from the San Francisco Bay Area with a strong interest in science, math, engineering and robotics, Adam interns afterschool at a [robotics startup](https://watneyrobotics.com) in San Francisco.
-Adam aspires to identify and formulate the most important unsolved problems in robotics for his generation, and to create a future in which collective intelligence and resources are mobilized to solve them.
+A high school student from the San Francisco Bay Area with a strong interest in science, math, engineering and robotics.
+From hydroponics to computational biology, Adam's [projects](https://adamcheong.com/projects/) since 7th grade have won STEM fair awards every year.
+Adam interns afterschool at a [robotics startup](https://watneyrobotics.com) in San Francisco.

 Adam practices bouldering, a unique skill that combines puzzle solving with physical feats — exercising both brain and brawn — as the climber places one foothold after another to chart a navigable course.
-From hydroponics to computational biology, Adam's [projects](https://adamcheong.com/projects/) since 7th grade have won STEM fair awards every year.
+Adam plays the electric guitar, and can be found skateboarding around campus in between classes or scuba diving in Monterey on the weekends.

 Adam is taking a [computer science class](https://classes.berkeley.edu/content/2025-summer-compsci-61a-001-lec-001) this summer at UC Berkeley as a pre-college scholar, joining his older brother there.
 Adam plans to earn a [pilot license](https://flystanford.com) before heading out to college across the pond, where he hopes to read engineering science.